CableWiFi-1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that lists all local variables and environment variables, and functions.
 A script that creates a new global variable.
 A script that creates a new global variable.
+A script that prints the result of POWER divided by DIVIDE A script that prints the result of POWER divided by DIVIDE